Saturday, Oct. 3rd

 How can I participate?

 Participating is easy!
-Simply register on our website to secure your spot in the parade.
-Parade registration closes on 9/28.
 The 0.6-mile route starts at Chuck Roberts Park on Talent Ave and ends at Valley View Promenade in front of Talent Maker City.
-Jump to Parade Registration form.

 Parade Day Support: Our community partners have you covered!
-Flywheel Bicycles will provide safety checks and a water station at the lineup location, while Lost Talent is providing parade volunteers.
+Flywheel Bicycles will provide safety checks and a water station at the lineup location.

 What’s the time & place?